dpoulopoulos/dotfiles/docs/source/dotfiles.md

 # Dotfiles

 Dotfiles are used to customize your system’s environment.
-This repository serves as a central hub to store, manage, and share my configurations for applications such as the shell (bash), editors (Vim/Neovim), and many others.
+This repository serves as a central hub to store, manage, and share my configurations for applications such as the shell (bash, zsh), editors (Vim/Neovim), and many others.

 Utilizing the dotfiles from this repository necessitates the installation of certain packages.